 Welcome to Common By Nature, a blog I began in 2011 to share my love of wildlife in North East England.
 These days, it’s still about nature but I’ve definitely let plants take the spotlight.

-Here you’ll find trip reports, sightings, notes on identification, and the occasional botanical side quest as I inevitably fall down yet another natural history rabbit hole.
+Here you’ll find trip reports, sightings, notes on identification, and the occasional botanical side quest as I inevitably embark down yet another natural history rabbit hole.

 North East Botany